jtganulin/jtganulin.github.io/README.md

-# Portfolio Site
+# My Portfolio Site
 This is a portfolio site for my software and web development projects and resume.
-Built using React and bespoke CSS, it is a single page application that showcases my work and provides a way to contact me.
+Built using React and bespoke CSS, this SPA showcases my work and provides multiple routes to contact me.

 ## Technologies Used
 - React
-- CSS
+- CSS (Modules)
 - HTML
 - JavaScript (ES6)
 - TypeScript